RemarkableSwing/ds4dj-first-project/README.md

-# Exciting things about tech (ds4dj-first-project)
+# Exciting Things About Tech (ds4dj-first-project)
-My name is Emmanuel Charles Ndlela.
-Technology is ever-expanding and evolving from simper to more complex functionalties, charging tomorrow with energetic excitement as to what is in store for people exposed to tech.
+My name is Emmanuel Charles Tinyiko Ndlela.
+Technology is ever-expanding, and evolving from simple, to increasingly more effective functionalties at an exponential scale, this makes one wonder...
+"What's next"?.
+Hopefully the answer to that question means benevolence for humanity, and nature at large.
+Here's to my first "commit" on Github.
+Hello World!